-Fulfilling Breadth Requirements in the Liberal Arts and Sciences
+Fulfilling Breadth Requirements in the Liberal Arts & Sciences

-Fulfilling Depth Requirements in the Liberal Arts and Sciences
+Fulfilling Depth Requirements in the Liberal Arts & Sciences

 The depth requirement is fulfilled by taking 30 credits in one liberal arts major or concentration.
 We have provided clarification below of what is and is not considered an area of the liberal arts and sciences.

 Courses that are generally considered to fall within the liberal arts:

 - Anthropology, cultural studies, economics, geography, government, history, political science, psychology, sociology

 - Criminal justice—introductory and broad survey courses